magicat777/CosmosEngineRPG/docs/chapters/chapter-15-organizations-and-factions.md

 ## Creating Organizations

+> *"Before you create an organization, decide what it's afraid of.
+Everything else flows from that fear."*
+>
+> *—Master Worldbuilder Elena Santos, creator of the "Corporate Shadows" campaign setting*

 ### Design Process

+**[INFOGRAPHIC: Organization Design Flowchart]** *Visual showing the step-by-step process for creating compelling organizations*

 **Step 1: Purpose and Goals**
-- Why does this organization exist?
+- **Origin Story**: Why does this organization exist?
+(Founded to solve what problem?)
-- What do they want to achieve?
+- **Primary Objective**: What do they want to achieve?
+(Profit?
+Power?
+Knowledge?
+Survival?)
-- How do they plan to succeed?
+- **Strategic Methods**: How do they plan to succeed?
+(Economic dominance?
+Military force?
+Political manipulation?)
+- **Hidden Agenda**: What aren't they telling the public about their true goals?
+- **Success Metrics**: How do they measure progress toward their objectives?

 **Step 2: Structure and Leadership**
 - How are decisions made?